MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/dataverse-liquid-tags.md

 # Dataverse Liquid tags

-Microsoft Dataverse Liquid tags are used to load and display Dataverse data, or use other Power Apps portals framework services.
+Microsoft Dataverse Liquid tags are used to load and display Dataverse data, or use other Power Pages framework services.
 These tags are Dataverse-specific extensions to the Liquid language.

 ## chart